codefresh-io/docs.codefresh.io/_posts/2023-07-30-july-release-notes.md

 ## Features & enhancements

 ### GitOps: Helm installation for Hybrid GitOps
-We are happy to announce the completion of our transition to Helm for GitOps Runtimes.
-Helm is now the default installation method.
+We are happy to announce that Helm-based installation for GitOps Runtimes is in GA (General Availability), and is now the default installation method for GitOps Runtimes.
-The legacy CLI-based installation for Hybrid GitOps will be permanently deprecated in the coming month.

 For customers with existing CLI-based Runtimes, we are preparing migration instructions to seamlessly switch to the new Helm setup.

-And, we have a much-requested installation enhancement on the horizon: _Side-by-Side installation featuring Native Argo CD & GitOps_.
-Stay tuned for updates!
+The legacy CLI-based installation for Hybrid GitOps Runtimes will be deprecated in the coming months.

 For details, see [Hybrid GitOps Helm installation]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/).

 ### Multi-account sync for Okta with OIDC

-Check out the latest enhancements to Okta with OIDC!
+Check out the latest enhancements to the integration settings for Okta with OIDC.

 **Multi-account sync**
 Following the successful implementation of just-in-time provisioning support for Okta, we are taking it a step further by introducing multi-account sync for OIDC-Okta.
 This feature enables you to synchronize multiple Codefresh accounts in Okta simultaneously in Codefresh, ensuring a seamless SSO setup for enterprise customers.